The Large Munsterlander Association of Canada (LMAC)

 Bear Hill's Atim (VHDF HAE Good), photo by Craig Koshyk

-The LMAC fall newsletter was mailed early, on September 21, 2017.
-If you did not receive your copy and are a 2017 member, please email firstname.lastname@example.org Please send photos, stories, articles for the winter newsleter to email@example.com by December 1, 2017.
+The LMAC spring newsletter was emailed on March 24, 2018.
+If you did not receive your copy and are a 2017 (last issue) or 2018 member, please email firstname.lastname@example.org Please send photos, stories, articles for the summer newsleter to email@example.com by June 1, 2018.

 The Independent Search Is a Versatile Dog's Secret Weapon